-COVID-19 has laid bare the vast systemic inequities of our country.
-The murder of George Floyd has showcased our institutionalized racism.
+COVID-19 has laid bare the vast systemic inequities of our country—inequities that extend from the environment to the foundations of our infrastructure to individual health outcomes.
+The ongoing murders of Black Americans have placed our institutionalized racism in stark relief.
 Never has it been so abundantly clear: there is no separation between social justice, environmental justice and public health.

-Both events have subjected an entire population to traumas that will play out for years to come.
-We must not let the opportunities they have created go to waste—for it is precisely in those moments when we are most vulnerable that we are capable of change.
+The traumas of institutional racism are not new.
+Current events, however, have revealed their depth and breadth to all Americans.
+This revelation creates an opportunity that we must not let go to waste—for it is precisely in those moments when we are most vulnerable that we are most capable of change.

 SHIFT (Shaping How we Invest For Tomorrow) is dedicated to the advancement of nature as a social determinant of health.
 We believe that creating an irrefutable case for the health benefits of nature represents the strongest argument we can make for nature itself.
 By highlighting public health as an ecosystem service, and by investing in access and outcomes that are both equitable and inclusive, we seek to advance a cost-effective component of comprehensive health care while raising the value proposition of nature in society at large.